arfc/saltproc/doc/releasenotes/template.rst

 Release notes for vx.x.x
 ========================

+.. note:: These release notes are currently in production.

 ..
   When documenting a bug fix or feature, please do so in the following format